ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/09-ioc-extraction.md

 ### Observation

-The external IP (77.91.100.118) is considered the primary IOC, while 10.167.8.70 appears to belong to internal mail infrastructure.
+The external IP (**77.91.100.118**) is considered the primary IOC, while **10.167.8.70** belongs to the internal mail infrastructure and is not considered malicious.

 ---

 # URL Extraction

-URLs embedded within the HTML email were extracted during the URL Analysis phase.
+URLs embedded within the HTML email were extracted.

 ### Screenshot